NickR2600/cmake-training/cmake-docker-environment/labs/make-example/readme.md

-# cmake-training
+# make-example
-Support code and environment for JFrog Academy's CMake training
+Source code for testing g++ commands and a makefile

 # Usage
 1. `git clone` or download the conan-training reporitory.